meduardaeneves/meduardaeneves.github.io/files/game_data/blackjack/README.md

 This is BlackJack game versus the PC.
 Your goal is to beat the computer.

-To play the game you can enter the game's Portfolio Link,for online acess, or download all the python files in this repository and execute it in your personal code editor.
+To play the game you can enter the game's Portfolio Link, for online acess, or download all the python files in this repository and execute it in your personal code editor.

 ## Game Rules